raycast/extensions/extensions/monorepo-manager/README.md

 Actions of a workspace or normal folder:

 - `Show List of Packages` of current selected workspace.
 A normal folder does not have this action.
+This is a default action (Its shortcut is Enter).
 - `Show in Finder`: : open selected workspace/folder in Finder.
 - `Open in Visual Studio Code`: open selected workspace/folder in Visual Studio Code Text editor.
 - `Open in Sublime Text`: open selected workspace/folder in Sublime Text editor.